Skip to main content

 How should providers assess prior learning in apprenticeships?
 Advice from DfE

-The Department for Education (DfE) has released its recent research report into prior learning in apprenticeships.
-The Department conducted in-depth interviews with 30 levy-paying employers, 25 apprenticeship providers and 25 apprentices to find out the main challenges faced during prior learning assessments and recommend best practice to address these challenges.
+The Department interviewed 30 levy-paying employers, 25 apprenticeship providers and 25 apprentices to identify the main challenges associated with prior learning assessments and recommend best practice solutions.

 CHALLENGES